open-policy-agent/opa/docs/book/rest-api.md

 - **full** - returns a full query trace containing every step in the query evaluation process.
 - **truth** - returns a partial query trace containing one path that leads to the overall query being successful.

+By default, explanations are represented in a machine-friendly format.
+Set the `pretty` parameter to request a human-friendly format for debugging purposes.

 ### <a name="trace-events"/>Trace Events

 When the `explain` query parameter is set to **full** or **truth** , the